Jevs21/CoffeeBot/README.md

 3. Most of the credentials are in `Basic Information` tab

 - open the `.env` file.
 And add your bots creds to the file.
 This gives your local bot permission to be the backend to your slack app.
    - To get the  `SLACK_AUTH_TOKEN` credential you have to first go to the `Bot User` Tab, and add you App as a Bot User.
-This will allow you access the `Bot User OAuth Access Token` you need.
+This will allow you access the `Bot User OAuth Access Token` you need In the `Install App` tab.
 NOTE: This is not the `OAuth Access Token` (I made this mistake)